Part of the Montana Capital Car Title Loans chain · locations

 • Default on payments can result in vehicle repossession, creating risk for borrowers dependent on their cars

-• Funds are disbursed as Bank of America checks rather than cash, which may not meet all borrowers' immediate cash needs
+• Funds are disbursed as Bank of America checks rather than cash, which may not meet all borrowers' short-term cash needs

 • Limited transparency on the website regarding APR, specific fees, and total cost of borrowing